nicobonik/VulcanPath/README.md

 # VulcanPath

 Welcome to VulcanPath!
 This is a small library that I created in python that does some simple path following, spline interpolation, and trajectory creation.
 It is written with pygame and has a full simulator built in for the trajectory following.
 Currently, the spline trajectory alg is too slow to run on the robot using pyserial and arduinos.
+While this library is much more situational and specific to my system, it still has a lot of interesting math that was fun to implement

 // gif of pure pursuit alg working on trakr bot